data-forge/data-forge-js/README.md

 	var iterator = index.getIterator();

-An iterator can be used to traverse a sequence and extract each index + value pair in turn.
+An iterator can be used to traverse a sequence and extract each index+value pair in turn.

 	var iterator = something.getIterator();
 	while (iterator.moveNext()) {
 		var pair = iterator.getCurrent();
-		var index
-		// do something with the row/value.
+		// do something with the pair.
 	}

-A data-frame can be created from an function that returns an iterator.
+A data-frame can be created from a function that returns an iterator.
 This is the primary mechanism that supports creation of a pipeline of lazy DataFrames.

 	var df = new dataForge.DataFrame({
 		iterable: function () {